awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 + To learn how to authenticate to MySQL using IAM database authentication, see [IAM Database Authentication for MySQL and Amazon Aurora](UsingWithRDS.IAMDBAuth.md)\.

 You can use the AWS Management Console, the AWS CLI [describe\-db\-instances](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) action to list the details of an Amazon RDS DB instance, including its endpoint\.

+To find the endpoint for a MySQL DB instance in the AWS Management Console:

+1. Open the RDS console and then choose **Instances** to display a list of your DB instances\.

+1. Choose the MySQL DB instance and choose **See details** from **Instance actions** to display the details for the DB instance\.

+1. Scroll to the **Connect** section and copy the endpoint\.
+Also, note the port number\.
+You need both the endpoint and the port number to connect to the DB instance\.
+![\[Connect to a MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MySQLConnect1.png)

-If an endpoint value is `myinstance.123456789012.us-east-1.rds.amazonaws.com:3306`, then you would specify the following values in a MySQL connection string:
+If an endpoint value is `mysql–instance1.123456789012.us-east-1.rds.amazonaws.com` and the port value is `3306`, then you would specify the following values in a MySQL connection string:

-+ For host or host name, specify `myinstance.123456789012.us-east-1.rds.amazonaws.com`
++ For host or host name, specify `mysql–instance1.123456789012.us-east-1.rds.amazonaws.com`

 + For port, specify `3306`